saularraffi/Tech-Interview-Notes/README.md

 - In general, a graph traveral algorithm will have a time complexity of **O(V + E)**, where ```V``` is the number of verticies and ```E``` is the number of edges
     - This is because some graphs have more verticies than edges (like when some nodes have no edges to/from other nodes) and some graphs have more edges than verticies
 - You likely may be given a dynamic programming problem during the Google on-site interview (based off of what that guy from AlgoExpert mock interview said)
+- Two ways to think about dynamic programming problem or tell if a problem is based on dynamic programming
+    - If you can think of the problem playing out like a tree
+    - If the answer to the current input can be computed by leveraging the answer to one step down from that input
+        - Ex. fibonacci calculation --> fib of 5 depends on fib of 4 and 4
+- Many dynamic programming problem solutions share a similar vibe with the fibonacci implementation
+    - And because of this, many can also leverage memoize (hash table)

 ## > LeetCode Problems To Come Back To
 ### these are problems that had valuable lessons, not necessarily problems that were just hard